Fishing Litter & Animal Safety | RSPCA - RSPCA

 Find out what to do if you see an injured wild animal.

-- Anglers National Line Recycling Scheme (ANLRS).
-Alternatively, old fishing line can be posted to the address on the ANLRS page.
-Take old fishing line and spools to recycling points in local tackle shops or fisheries.
-Your nearest recycling point can be found on the
+- Take old fishing lines and spools to recycling points in local tackle shops or fisheries.
+Your nearest recycling point can be found via the Anglers National Line Recycling Scheme (ANLRS).
+Alternatively, an old fishing line can be posted to the address on the ANLRS page.

 - Don't leave baited tackle unattended - remove bait from the hook and put the tackle in a safe place.

-- Help keep your local river, canal or coastline litter-free.
-Dispose safely of any rubbish you see, even if it is not your own!
+- Help keep your local river, canal or coastline litter-free by picking up any litter you see and disposing of it safely - even if it’s not your own!

 - Join the Angling Trust’s Take 5 campaign - after you’ve finished fishing, take five items of litter home with you, or spend five minutes picking up any litter you can see.